Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Is selling time getting longer in Congo-Brazzaville as of 2026?

-The realistic range of days-on-market across most listings in Congo-Brazzaville spans from about 2 months for the best properties to 9 months or more for average ones, with problem assets potentially sitting indefinitely.
+The realistic range of time-to-sell across most listings in Congo-Brazzaville in 2026 spans from about 2 months for the best properties to 9 months or more for average ones, with problem assets (unclear title, poor access, flood exposure) potentially sitting well over a year.

-One clear reason selling time can lengthen in Congo-Brazzaville is affordability pressure: when borrowing costs rise or incomes stagnate, the pool of cash buyers who can close quickly shrinks, and sellers must either wait or accept deeper discounts.
+One clear reason selling time can lengthen in Congo-Brazzaville is affordability pressure: when borrowing costs rise or oil-linked incomes stagnate, the pool of cash buyers who can close quickly shrinks, and sellers must either wait longer or accept deeper discounts to get a deal done.

 Is it realistic to exit with profit in Congo-Brazzaville as of 2026?

-As of early 2026, the likelihood of selling with a profit in Congo-Brazzaville is medium, and success depends heavily on buying well (negotiating a discount and choosing the right property) rather than just hoping the market rises.
+As of early 2026, the likelihood of exiting with a profit in Congo-Brazzaville is medium, and it depends heavily on how you buy (at a discount, with clean title, in a good location) rather than just hoping the market rises on its own.

-The single factor that most increases profit odds in Congo-Brazzaville is buying at a meaningful discount (10% to 15% below market through negotiation), which gives you immediate equity and a buffer against market fluctuations.
+The single factor that most increases your profit odds in Congo-Brazzaville is buying at a negotiated discount of 10% to 15% below asking price, which is realistic for average and off-market listings, because that built-in margin gives you a buffer even if prices stay flat during your holding period.

 What sources have we used to write this blog article?